 Youth Work Ireland works with a number of leading European based youth organisations to create opportunities and collaborative activities for young people.
 Our work strengthens relationships between young people and youth workers and offers young people the chance for exchange visits and valuable learning opportunities.
 This work empowers young people and youth organisations to joinly tackle issues that affect all European youth.

-The CoOp project aims to enhance the collaboration between Small-Medium Enterprises (SMEs) and youth organizations, thus to promote and encourage private investment in youth development, and education.
+The Cooperate to Operate Project (CoOp) aims to enhance the collaboration between Small-Medium Enterprises (SMEs) and youth organizations, thus to promote and encourage private investment in youth development, and education.
 The goal of the project is to support youth workers and youth organisations to diversify their funding sources and attract investments from the business sector, by professionalizing them in the field of CSR & fundraising from SMEs.

 In 2018 Youth Work Ireland will begin working on a exciting and innovative new project - Skills IT for Youth which will examine how best to equip youth workers with digital skills to enhance young people’s futures in the 21st century – with particular referenced to their employability.
 The project will help enable youth workers to support young people in developing their ICT, digital and social media skills to enhance their employability, civic participation and wellbeing.
 This programme is supported by Erasmus+ and Leargas.
 The project will enable youth organisations to improve the services provided to young people by professionalising youth workers in using ICT, digital and social media.
 It will also contribute to the development of competences & quality standards for youth workers, and reinforce the links between policy, research & practice in the field of digital youth work.

 The project will develop new activities in daily youth work to include technology, making the interaction more dynamic.
 It will bring digital content into youth work and it will help develop online services for youth people.
 Our partners in this project include Fundacja Samodzielni Robinsonowie Poland, Fundatia Danis, Romania, Norsensus Mediaforum, Norway, Camara Education, Ireland, KDYS, Ireland.